 Our weekly meetings are hosted by:

-Thank you to Shawnee State University for hosting our weekly luncheons at the Kricker Innovation Hub!
+Thank you to Shawnee State University for hosting our weekly luncheons each Wednesday at noon at the Kricker Innovation Hub!
 Click on the logo above for more information about SSU.

 What is Kiwanis?